 In the past it was commonplace to be able to drive another car on a third party basis, remaining insured by your own car insurance policy.

-Unfortunately this type of cover is disappearing from policies at a rapid rate, and most policies now bought through a comparison sites now exclude cover which allows you to hop into another car and pop it down to the garage, drive it while yours is off the road for minor repairs or allow you to drive a friends car home if the main user falls ill or is incapacitated.
+Unfortunately this feature is disappearing from policies at a rapid rate, and most policies now bought through a comparison sites exclude cover which allows you to hop into another car and pop it down to the garage, drive it while yours is off the road for minor repairs or allow you to drive a friends car home if the main user falls ill or is incapacitated.